-Although you can download Aura on the App Store and Google Play, the personalized mood recommendations and most of the meditations, stories and music are only available for premium users.
-Premium membership costs $59.99 (£48) per year (a 7-day free trial is offered).
+Although you can download Aura on the App Store and Google Play, the personalised mood recommendations and most of the meditations, stories and music are only available for premium users.
+Premium membership costs £48 per year (a seven-day free trial is offered).

-Buddhify makes it easy for users to select just the right meditation for the situation, pegging itself as the “mindfulness app for those who just don’t have time.”
-Select your focus area from a wheel with options such as difficult emotions, waking up, sleep, work break, traveling, etc. and you will then be offered appropriate guided meditations.
-You can customize your wheel categories too, prioritizing moods or situations that apply regularly to you.
-Kids’ content is also available, and you can give meditations to those in your life that may need it — they can even listen without having the app, or you can listen to special meditations with them made for more than one person.
+Buddhify makes it easy for users to select just the right meditation for the situation, pegging itself as the “mindfulness app for those who just don’t have time”.
+Select your focus area from a wheel with options such as difficult emotions, waking up, sleep, work break, travelling, etc. and you will then be offered appropriate guided meditations.
+You can customise your wheel categories too, prioritising moods or situations that apply regularly to you.
+Kids’ content is also available and you can give meditations to those in your life that may need it — they can even listen without having the app, or you can listen to special meditations with them made for more than one person.

-Although some of the basic meditations, stories and more are free once you’ve downloaded Zen on App Store or Google Play, premium access to all of the content is available for $35.99 (£29) per year (a 7-day free trial is offered).
+Although some of the basic meditations, stories and more are free once you’ve downloaded Zen on App Store or Google Play, premium access to all of the content is available for £29 per year (a seven-day free trial is offered).